chaaland/chaaland.github.io/_drafts/2020-03-30-regression-trees-from-numpy.md

   return w_l * np.var(y_l) + w_r * np.var(y_r)
 {% endhighlight %}

 An alternative split quality function could be defined using the weighted sum of absolute deviations from the median target value in each node.
-This cost function has the advantage that it is much more robust to outlier target values
+This cost function has the advantage that it is much more robust to outlier target values.

 {% highlight python %}
 import numpy as np